cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '3-paths' has a script that counts the number of directories in the PATH.

 File '4-global_variables' has a script that lists environment variables.

+File '5-local_variables' has a script that lists all local variables and environment variables, and functions.